-I have always been intrigued by dollhouses and how they transport you into a beautiful miniature world.
+I have always been intrigued by dollhouses and the "little" world that exists there; a beautifully done dollhouse can easily transport you into a magical miniature world.

 Look closely at the wallpaper in the kitchen pictured above.
 Do you notice how this room has a little border at the top?
 The antique wallpaper in this room is paired with a cutting from an antique border.
 David from the Carmel Doll Shop told me about this technique, so using David's idea as inspiration, you can recreate this look on your own.